-It is important that you check your church’s insurance policy to make sure that you have all the cover in place that you want and need.
+It is essential to review your church’s insurance policy to ensure that you have all the necessary cover in place.

 Accidents and claims